NBA Rumors: Grizzlies Willing To Trade No. 4 Pick For ‘Established Player,’ According To ‘Commercial Appeal’

 — Erik Geiger (@ErikGeiger) May 30, 2018

-The Grizzlies obviously need to make a huge upgrade on their roster if they want to provide a good competition in the Western Conference next season.
+The Grizzlies obviously need to make a huge upgrade to their roster if they want to provide good competition in the Western Conference next season.
 Even with the healthy Marc Gasol and Mike Conley, it remains a big question if the Grizzlies have a chance of beating West powerhouse teams like the Golden State Warriors and the Houston Rockets in a best-of-seven series.
 Trading for a player who could immediately make an impact next season should be a priority in Memphis this summer.

 Several NBA superstars are expected to be on the trade market in the upcoming offseason.
 These include Kawhi Leonard of the San Antonio Spurs, Karl-Anthony Towns of the Minnesota Timberwolves, and DeMar DeRozan and Kyle Lowry of the Toronto Raptors.
-However, in order to acquire at least one of those superstars, the Grizzlies will be needing to attach other valuable assets to the No. 4 pick.
+However, in order to acquire at least one of those superstars, the Grizzlies will need to attach other valuable assets to the No. 4 pick.

 Aside from being aggressive on the trade market, the Grizzlies should also make their plan for the upcoming free agency where, according to Zach Buckley of Bleacher Report, Tyreke Evans should be their No. 1 priority.
-In his one-year stint in Memphis, Evans showed an impressive performance, averaging 19.4 points, 5.2 assists, and 5.1 rebounds on 45.2 percent shooting from the field and 39.9 percent from beyond the arc in 52 games last season.
+In his one-year stint in Memphis, Evans had an impressive season, averaging 19.4 points, 5.2 assists, and 5.1 rebounds on 45.2 percent shooting from the field, and 39.9 percent from beyond the arc in 52 games last season.